Kryptexas/UE4-GameWorks-4.19.2/README.md

 1. Make sure you have [June 2010 DirectX runtime](http://www.microsoft.com/en-us/download/details.aspx?id=8109) installed.
 You don't need the SDK, just the runtime.

 1. You'll need project files in order to compile.
 In the _UnrealEngine_ folder, double-click on **GenerateProjectFiles.bat**.
 It should take less than a minute to complete.
+On Windows 8, a warning from SmartScreen may appear.
+Click "More info", then "Run anyway" to continue.

 1. Load the project into Visual Studio by double-clicking on the **UE4.sln** file.